 A four-point report is required by many insurance carriers.
 This report gives a general overview of the four main areas of interest in a home: Heating & Cooling, Electrical, Plumbing, and Roof.

 The inspection and report describes the condition and age of these elements provided on a standardized form accepted by all Florida insurance carriers.
+Recommended reading: How to prepare your home for a four point inspection.

 Four Point Sample Form